PatrickTrentin88/wcet_omt/bin/setup_tools/README.txt

                     ### INSTRUCTIONS ###

-After the successful installation of all tools, the environment variables should be updated by executing `wcet_omt/bin/setup_env.sh`.
+After the successful installation of all tools, environment variables should be updated using `wcet_omt/bin/setup_env.sh`.
-This operation checks that the environment is properly installed and, if so, stores environment variables in the hidden file `.wcet_omt/.wcet_omt.bashrc`.
+This script checks that the project is properly installed and, if so, it stores environment in `wcet_omt/.wcet_omt.bashrc`.

 1) pagai (http://pagai.forge.imag.fr/)